ERAP Appointment Pause

 Q: What are the eligibility requirements?

-A: To meet the basic eligibility requirements for ERAP, you need to be a DC resident, you need to be at least 30 days behind in rent for back rental assistance applicants or have a threat of homelessness for security deposit and first month’s rent assistance applicants and your household needs to be under the income limits.
+A: To meet the basic eligibility requirements for ERAP, you need to be a DC resident, you need to be at least 30 days behind in rent for back rental assistance applicants, or have a need for security deposit and first month’s rent assistance and your household needs to be under the income limits.

 Q: What are the monthly income limits?